Tim Bachman

-Timothy Gregg Bachman (born August 1, 1951) is a Canadian guitarist and vocalist best known for his work with rock bands Brave Belt and Bachman–Turner Overdrive (BTO).
-Bachman was one of the four founding members of BTO, a group that have sold nearly 30 million albums worldwide and also featured his brothers Randy (guitar/vocals) and Robbie (drums), as well as Fred Turner (bass/vocals).
+Timothy Gregg Bachman (August 1, 1951 – April 28, 2023) was a Canadian guitarist and vocalist best known for his work with rock bands Brave Belt and Bachman–Turner Overdrive (BTO).
+Bachman was one of the four founding members of BTO together with his brothers Randy (guitar/vocals) and Robbie (drums), and Fred Turner (bass/vocals).
+BTO has sold nearly 30 million albums worldwide.

 Career

-Tim Bachman had played guitar in a few Winnipeg area bands, some with his younger brother Robbie on drums.
-He then briefly quit music, feeling that the Winnipeg scene had become stagnant, and he got a job and began attending college.
-He returned to music in 1972, when older brother Randy was looking to add a second guitar to the Brave Belt lineup.
+Tim Bachman played guitar in a few Winnipeg-area bands, some with his younger brother Robbie on drums.
+He then briefly quit music, feeling that the Winnipeg scene had become stagnant.
+He got a job and began attending college.
+He returned to music in 1972, when his older brother Randy was looking to add a second guitar to the Brave Belt lineup.
 This occurred after the departure of Chad Allan, which left Brave Belt with only three members.

-Bachman wrote or co-wrote several songs during his tenure with Brave Belt and BTO, including "Put It in a Song" (with Turner) for the Brave Belt II album, "Down and Out Man" (with R. B. Charles) for the first BTO album, and "Blown" (with Randy) and "I Don't Have To Hide" for Bachman–Turner Overdrive II.

-Bachman left BTO in 1974, shortly after the release of Bachman–Turner Overdrive II, to spend more time with his family and to work on concert promotion, although his brothers claim that he was fired for breaking Randy Bachman's lifestyle rules on the road (including no alcohol and drugs).
-He was replaced by Blair Thornton.
+Bachman left BTO in 1974, shortly after the release of Bachman–Turner Overdrive II.
+Tim said it was to spend more time with his family and to work on concert promotion but brothers Rob and Randy reported that he was fired for breaking Randy's rules of the road which prohibited alcohol and drugs.

-He rejoined BTO (along with Randy Bachman, Fred Turner and Garry Peterson) for a 1984 reunion album and supporting tours, including a high-profile world tour opening for Van Halen.
-He then led touring versions of the band in 1987 and 1988.
+Tim Bachman rejoined BTO (whose other members, at that time, were Randy Bachman, Fred Turner, and Garry Peterson), for a 1984 reunion album and supporting tours, including a high-profile world tour opening for Van Halen.

 Personal life

-Bachman is the father of blues/rock guitarist Paxton Bachman and the uncle of musician Tal Bachman, who is Randy Bachman's son.

-Bachman now lives in the Fraser Valley in British Columbia, Canada, and has worked as a realtor in Abbotsford since 1991.
-He was a director of the Fraser Valley Real Estate Board from 2003 to 2008.

-In 2008, Tim Bachman suffered a heart attack and subsequently underwent quadruple by-pass surgery.
+In 2008, he suffered a heart attack and subsequently underwent quadruple bypass surgery.
+Bachman died on April 28, 2023, at the age of 71, after suffering from cancer.
+His brother Robbie had died less than four months earlier.